opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/transit/raptor/README.md

 ### The transfer-slack is added to the board-slack, why?
-The _transfer-slack_ is incorporated into the _board-slack_, instead of being applied to the transfer for 2 reasons:
+The _transfer-slack_ is incorporated into the _board-slack_, instead of being applied to the transfer for the following reasons:
 - It is valid to do so.
-The Raptor algorithm only compare stop-arrivals; This is where the path branching happens.
+The Raptor algorithm branching happens at _stop-arrivals_ where the arrivals are compared.
 Therefor it is important that the comparison is fare.
-You can arrive by transfer and transit.
-So, if the _transfer-slack_ is constant we can safely ignore it from the comparison and add it to the _board-slack_ instead.
-This have the advantaged that we can use the stop-arrival(transit only) to continue onto the _egress-leg_ - without any _transfer-slack_ added.
+You can arrive at a stop by access/transfer or transit.
+So, because the _transfer-slack_ is constant we can safely remove it from transfer-arrivals at a particular stop and add it to all transit-legs leaving from the same stop.
+  - This is useful, because we do not have zero distance transfer-stop-arrivals in the state.
+    (The transit-arrival is used in the next round).
+  - This also allow using the stop-arrival(transit only) to continue onto the _egress-leg_ - without any _transfer-slack_ added.
 - It does not have any effect on the performance.
 Adding a constant to the dynamically calculated _board-slack_ do not have any significant influence on the performance.